pwallhead/roms_fabm/README.txt

         However this code is still under development: it is NOT YET TESTED and NOT READY FOR USE.
         (CCSM_ICE_SHORTWAVE has been tested only with BULK_FLUXES cpp).

+NOTE 4: If you are changing between ROMS versions, make sure that all input files are compatible with
+        the new version.
+For FABM-coupled configurations you should:
+        i) Rerun the python script with the version switched 'roms_branch' modified.
+           This should ensure that all input files created by the python script are compatible with the new version.
+           If you are using an application-adapted base_varinfo.dat file, make sure that the base file used by the python script is compatible with your application and the new version.
+           For example, cf. base_varinfo_a20_v3_hedstrom.dat and base_varinfo_a20_v3_arango.dat in example_scripts/.
+           Note that you may need to adapt the line_split variables to ensure that the FABM entries are correctly inserted in the base_varinfo.dat.
+        ii) Ensure that the header file is compatible with the new version (some differences in cpps between ROMS branches). iii) Modify your build script to use the new source code, and recompile ROMS. iv) Check that your ocean.in and stations.in files are compatible with the new version, before running.
+            Note that there are major differences in the ocean.in files between Hedstrom and Arango branches;
+            if you do not account for these you will likely see a segmentation fault early in the run.
+            For example, cf. ocean_a20_v3_fabm_npzd_franks_hedstrom.in and ocean_a20_v3_fabm_npzd_franks_arango.in in example_scripts/.